If you want to ride your bike in Pittsburgh, you’ll probably have to park your bike in Pittsburgh too.

 Valet Bicycle Parking & Event Parking

 Yep, its a thing.
 BikePGH offers a Valet Bicycle Parking service for events – large, medium, small.
 In the program’s 7 year history we’ve parked thousands of bikes at dozens of different events.
 Make yours the next!
 Click here to find out more.

 We also offer portable, secure bike racks if you need to temporarily increase your bike parking capacity.
 Please email firstname.lastname@example.org to reserve these racks for your use.

 Thanks in part to BikePGH’s advocacy, the City of Pittsburgh amended its Zoning Code in 2010 to incentivize the development of more quality bike parking in a more dense urban area.
 This amendment to the Zoning Code was a big step for the city, and actually allows developers to create new developments with relatively low mandatory minimum car parking to increase promotion of biking, walking and transit use.
 An Urbanist win no doubt! click here to read the City’s overview of the amended Zoning Code.

 City of Pittsburgh Bike Rack Request Program

-We worked with the City of Pittsburgh to create a bike rack request program.
-Businesses can request a FREE bike rack for their building that will be installed for public use.
-Click here for more information.
+We worked with the City of Pittsburgh to create a bike rack request program; there’s even a program to request free on-street bike corrals.

 Purchasing and Installing Bike Racks

-You can support BikePGH’s advocacy efforts when you buy a bike rack through us.
+There’s different routes to installing bike racks on public vs. private land.
 Click here to find out all you need to know about buying and installing bike racks.